- What Is It?

-Symptoms and Signs of UTIs in Children
+- Symptoms and Signs

 Urinary tract infections are a fairly common problem in childhood and may have either a benign course responding to simple antibiotic therapy or be associated with significant disruption in either the anatomy or function of a child's urinary system.
 This article will focus on UTIs affecting children, with an emphasis on those less than 2 years of age.
-Because of their more unique and complicated nature, neonatal (less than 28 days of age) UTIs will not be addressed as a specific issue.
+Because of their more unique and complicated nature, neonatal (less than 28 days of age), UTIs will not be addressed as a specific issue.
 The principles discussed below, however, are applicable to that age group.

 The urinary tract is commonly divided into two areas.
 The upper urinary tract consists of the kidneys and the delicate tubular structure (ureter) that runs from the kidney to the bladder.
 The lower tract includes the bladder and the urethra (the tube from the bladder to the outside of the body).

-Urinary tract infections (UTIs)
+Urinary tract infections (UTIs) in children facts

 - Childhood urinary tract infections are fairly common and are generally caused by bacteria.
 Routine antibiotic therapy is successful in resolving these infections.